shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 For that, I wouldn't fret.
 Forgive yourself and do the best you can.
 There is always next time.

-That being said, I'm hoping this post will give you some head start.
+That being said, I'm hoping this post will provide some head start to anyone who reads this.

+An aside, Las Vegas is very dry.
+Take a water bottle, moisteriser for you skin and carry around some lip balm.

+On top of this, buying things on the strip is expensive and everyone costs - even water.
+So, just be prepared.

 ### Booking the Conference

-You can book the conference through the AWS Events [portal](https://reinvent.awsevents.com/) dedicated to the re:Invent conference.
+You can book the conference through the [AWS Events portal](https://reinvent.awsevents.com/) dedicated to the re:Invent conference.

-Through the portal, you can also book accommodation on the Las Vegas Strip at an bonus rate.
+Through this portal, you can also book accommodation on the Las Vegas Strip at a bonus rate.

 ### Where to Stay?

 {{<figure src="/mandalay-bay.jpg" alt="Towering building with lite signage saying 'Mandalay Bay Hotel'" caption="My accommodation for the week in Las Vegas">}}

 There are plenty of hotels to stay on the Las Vegas Strip.
-I opted to stay at the Manadalay Bay, which is at the south end of the strip and also one of the five hotels hosting content for the conference.
-This is the reason I chose to stay here as well as an afforable rate.
+I opted to stay at the Mandalay Bay, which is at the south end of the strip and also one of the five hotels hosting content.
+This is the reason I chose to stay here as well as charging a reasonable rate.

 At the time, I arrived I thought it would have been better to stay at the Venetian, since this is where the keynotes took place as well as the Expo hall.
-But now when writing this, I think it was a fine decision to book the Mandalay Bay, since there was good transport between hotel venues (via the free shuttle).
+But now when writing this, I think it was fine to book the Mandalay Bay.
+There is frequent transport between hotel venues (via the free and continuous shuttle).

 ### Events App

-About a month before the actual conference, there is the ability to book events using their events app.
+About a month before the actual conference, there is the ability to book events using their own AWS Events app.

-There are thousands of talks to choose from and to make it easier to search through them, the app offers a comprehensive filters.
-You can filter by experience, topics, location, content type and so on (I'll make an attempt to explain these content types later on, but be weary that the AWS team are constantly iterating on this idea).
+There are thousands of talks to choose from.
+The app offers comprehensive filters to search by experience level, topics, location, content type.

+Content types can range from talks, to workshops, chalk talks, and builder sessions.

 You might see that most of the events are fully reserved.
 This doesn't mean that the event is completely full.

-This isn't official information, but from talking to others at the conference, not all seats are able to be reserved.
-There will be some seats for walk-in, which is for a first-come-first-serve basis.
-If some of the reserved members don't turn up within 10 minutes of the event, then their seats are released to those in the walk-in.
+This isn't official information, but theories circulating around mention that only a portion of totals seats are reserved.
+Some seats are for 'walk-ins'.
+If some of the reserved members don't turn up within 10 minutes of the event starting, then their seats are released to those in the walk-in category.

-The only downside is that you will to need queue early for an event depending on how popular the event is.
+The only downside is that you will to need queue early for an event depending its popularity.
 If you are near the end of the queue, then there is chance that they will run out of seats.
 This did happen to me on a few occasions.

 ## Arriving in Las Vegas and the First Weekend